tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 that implementation-specific choices, such as extension ordering within TLS messages or division of data into record-layer boundaries, can result in different externally visible behavior, even for servers with consistent TLS configurations.)
-Usage of this mechanism reveals that a client is connecting to a particular service provider, but does not reveal which server from the anonymity set terminates the connection.
+Use of this mechanism reveals that a client is connecting to a particular service provider, but does not reveal which server from the anonymity set terminates the connection.
 Deployment implications of this feature are discussed in {{deployment}}.

 ECH is not in itself sufficient to protect the identity of the server.
 The target domain may also be visible through other channels, such as plaintext client DNS queries or visible server IP addresses.
 However, encrypted DNS mechanisms such as
 DNS over HTTPS {{?RFC8484}}, DNS over TLS/DTLS {{?RFC7858}} {{?RFC8094}}, and
 DNS over QUIC {{?RFC9250}}
-provide mechanisms for clients to conceal
+allow clients to conceal
 DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
 Private origins may also be deployed behind a common provider, such as a reverse proxy.
 In such environments, the SNI remains the primary explicit signal available to observers to determine the server's identity.